Yerai-Araujo/Yerai-Araujo.github.io/index.md

   <img src="/assets/images/my_cv_img.jpg" alt="Profile Picture" style="width: 150px; border-radius: 50%;">
 </p>

-# Hello, I'm Yerai Araujo 👋
+# Hello, I am Yerai Araujo 👋
-I'm a **Software Engineer** passionate about creating software.
+I am a **Software Engineer** passionate about creating software.

 # About Me
 🎓 I have a degree in Software Engineering from the Polytechnic University of Madrid.